justingreerbbi/wordpress-oauth-server/README.md

 Your site will be able to provide Single Sign On and also deliver authorized user data using the OAuth 2.0 API.

-Contributors: Justin Greer, Joel Wickard
+Contributors: Justin Greer, Joel Wickard, Neil Pullman
 Requires at least: 3.4.2
 Tested up to: 3.7
-Stable tag: 1.0.4
+Stable tag: 2.0.0
 License: GPLv2 or later

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ## Description

+ENSURE THAT WP_DEBUG IS SET TO FALSE IN THE WP-CONFIG.PHP FILE.....
+NO JOKE!!!!

 OAuth2 Complete is a ONE OF A KIND plugin that instantly turns your WordPress webste into a valid OAuth v2 provider.
 The plugin is built using OAuth2 Draft 20 standards.
 The backend is designed to be extremely easy to use for any level of experience.
 OAuth is a great tool but leaves most developers behind since it a bit technical.
 The plugin has aleady done the hard part for you.